adamsilver/maintainablecss.com/src/chapters/02-semantics.md

 ## Final thought

-Semantic classes are the cornerstone of MaintainableCSS.
+Semantic classes are a cornerstone of MaintainableCSS.
 Without them, everything else makes little sense.
 Name something based on what it is and everything else falls into place.